Freaks and Geeks: Soundtrack

 Freaks and Geeks' creators made it a priority to feature genuine, period-specific music that would help to create the show's tone.
 Clearing such names as Billy Joel, Cheap Trick, the Grateful Dead, Rush, Styx, The Moody Blues, The Who and Van Halen required much of the show's budget.
 Eventually, this became an obstacle in releasing the show on DVD due to the difficulty and expense of clearing all of the music rights for the series.
 Music cues were changed or removed for Freaks and Geeks when it aired in reruns on Fox Family.
 However, Freaks and Geeks' creators chose to wait to release the DVD until they could find a company willing to pay for the original music.
 Shout!
 Factory, a music and video company specializing in comprehensive reissues and compilations, eventually brought Freaks and Geeks to DVD with all of its music intact.

 Appearances

-In 2000, the cast of Freaks and Geeks was featured in an episode of the game show Family Feud hosted by Louie Anderson.
+In February 2000, the cast of Freaks and Geeks competed against the cast of The WB teen drama Popular for a special week of the game show Family Feud, hosted by Louie Anderson.

 Reception

 Critical reception

 At Metacritic, Freaks and Geeks has a score of 88 out of 100, based on 26 reviews, indicating "universal acclaim".
-On Rotten Tomatoes, the show has a score of 100% with an average rating of 9.67 out of 10, based on 27 reviews.
+On Rotten Tomatoes, the show has a score of 100% with an average rating of 9.7 out of 10, based on 34 reviews.
 The site's critical consensus reads, "Freaks and Geeks lampoons real-life adolescence while affectionately embracing every growing pain along the way with refreshing honesty."

 Ratings

-The show averaged 6.77 million viewers and was #93 in the rankings during its only season.
+The show averaged 6.77 million viewers and was #93 in the rankings during the only season it ran.